Py4Etrics/py4etrics.github.io/_build/html/_sources/index.md

 ---

 If you come here without expecting Japanese, please click [Google translated version](https://translate.google.com/translate?sl=auto&tl=en&u=https://py4etrics.github.io) in English or the language of your choice.
-Note that my name is Tetsu HARUYAMA, not  "Haruyama Iron Source" as Google claims.
-The title of this site may be more appropriately translated as "Learning Introductory Econometrics with Python."
+Note that my name is Tetsu HARUYAMA, not  "Haruyama Iron Source" as Google claims."

 ---